 This is a walk-in bike-in campground, so it’s tent camping only.
 The maximum number of people per site is four people.
 There is a fee of $25 per site per night, which includes parking for one vehicle in the lot at the start of the trail.
 There is an additional $10 fee if you need to park a second vehicle.
 Don’t rely on gathering firewood.
 Bring your own or purchase a bundle of firewood from the park for $10 (all prices as of 2016).
 No special permits are required to stay at the trail camp or hike in Andrew Molera State Park.
 The trail camp is open year round, so come whenever you like.
 For additional information, please call the park at 831-667-2315.

-Bad News: As of April 2017, Andrew Molera State Park is closed until further notice because of damage and flooding from winter storms.
+Bad News: As of December 2017, Andrew Molera State Park Trail Camp is closed until further notice because of damage and flooding from winter storms.
 Visit the Andrew Molera State Park webpage for current information.